robiiinos/topachat-scraper/readme.md

 ```

-*Note : you can also add products that were being sold by TopAchat at any given time in the past, but they will be set as `delisted` when the `product:check` runs.*
+*Note : you can also add products that were being sold by TopAchat at any given time in the past, but they will be set as `delisted` when the `product:update` runs.*

 #### 2. Update every products - `product:update`